 While it is gratifying to support events and organizations in our communities, Super Saver is limited to the confines of our allotted annual giving budget.
 We have focused our giving into the following main areas: eliminating hunger, educating children and community betterment.

-Apples For Students
+Apples For the Students

-Collect receipts from Russ’s Market stores to help schools earn FREE education awards!
+Help schools earn FREE education awards!
 Learn More!

 One of Super Saver’s primary concerns in its communities is caring for the hungry.
 Super Saver supports food banks with in-kind product donations and financial contributions.